 As if from nowhere, spots of rain began to fall, cooling her bare skin.
 She gave an involuntary shiver, though she was anything but cold.
 She was in fact, grateful for the rain.

 "No," She ran a hand through her hair.
 "It's alright.
-Perhaps its better this way."
-Her emotion suddenly switched to amusement, and she laughed in spite of herself.
-"You.
-Know when I was a kid, I used to think that it happened like it did in the poems I read.
-You know, the kisses.
-They way the poet seemed to put his lover on a pedestal.
+Perhaps it's better this way."
+She laughed in spite of herself.
+"You know, when I was a younger and more foolish girl I used to think that it would happen like it did in the poems I read.
+You know, the kisses, falling in love..."
+She elaborated in answer to his raised brow.
+"The way the poet seemed to put his lover on a pedestal.
 I soon found out that life wasn't like that."

 He gave in response, a faint smile, his eyes sweeping downwards to her trembling lips.